MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/scanimage.rst

 Within an image, we are dealing with ScanImage `mROI`_ scans.

-During aquisition, the user choses the "number of pixels in X/Y (see :ref:`image size` in :ref:`metadata`)
+During aquisition, the user choses the "number of pixels in X/Y

-Each ROI can be trimmed and smoothed to blend with adjacent ROI's.

 .. _multi Region of Interest: https://docs.scanimage.org/Premium%2BFeatures/Multiple%2BRegion%2Bof%2BInterest%2B%28MROI%29.html#multiple-region-of-interest-mroi-imaging/
 .. _mROI: `multi Region of Interest`_